data-charioteer/cafe-data-cleaning/README.md

 ---

-## Feature Scaling
-- Min-Max normalization was applied to numerical features such as quantity, price per unit, and total spent
-- Normalization prepares the dataset for potential downstream modeling and fair feature comparison

----

 ## Key Insights
 - The dataset required significant cleaning before analysis, reflecting common real-world data issues
 - A small number of items contributed disproportionately to total revenue